-- 19DS230 Data Structures - 19DS240 Object Oriented Programming
+- 21DS230 Data Structures - 21DS240 Object Oriented Programming

-On the successful completion of the course, students will be able to Design algorithms for the given problem specifications.
-CO1: Understand CO2: Write C programs for the designed algorithm specification.
-Apply CO3: Write C programs to implement linear data structures : Stack and Queue using arrays and linked list in an application Understand context.
-CO4: Implement Non linear data structures: Graph, Trees, Hashtable Apply in an application context CO5: Implement algorithms which use sorting, searching and/or Apply selection as sub-procedures.
-CO6: Assess the suitability of a data structure to solve a problem, Apply based on the time and space complexities of different operations on the data structure.
+CO1: Design algorithms for the given problem specifications.
+Understand CO2: Write C programs for the designed algorithm specification.
+Apply CO3: Write C programs to implement linear data structures: Stack and Queue using arrays and linked list in an application context.
+Understand CO4: Implement Non linear data structures: Graph, Trees, Hashtable in an application context Apply CO5: Implement algorithms which use sorting, searching and/or selection as sub-procedures.
+Apply CO6: Assess the suitability of a data structure to solve a problem, based on the time and space complexities of different Apply operations on the data structure.